 Discrete comprehension lessons take place each week.
-A teacher-led taught comprehension lesson takes place in which the 7 strands of reading are covered.
+A teacher-led taught comprehension lesson takes place in which the seven content domains of reading are covered.
 This lesson is followed up by an application session.
 In this session, children apply the taught skills they have learnt.

-Children are given the opportunity to read every day and to share books within whole class story time, and at home.
-Individual reading books are provided to all children.
-For children accessing Read, Write, Inc Phonics, their reading book will link to the current sounds they are learning.
+Children are given the opportunity to read every day; listen to the teacher read in daily class story time, and to share books at home.
+Individual reading books are provided to all children following the Read, Write, Inc reading scheme or Rising Stars Reading Planet Book Bands.
+For children accessing Read, Write, Inc Phonics, their reading book will be a book from the Read, Write, Inc Reading Scheme which links to the current sounds they are learning.
 Teachers ensure children can confidently read 95% of the text to build fluency.
-Once children have a sound phonetical knowledge, they access banded books leading on to free readers.
-In addition to these books, children take home a book from the school library to share with an adult.
+Once children have a sound phonetical knowledge, they access a banded book leading on to free readers.
+In addition to these books, children take home a book from the school library which, for younger children, an adult can read to them.
 The purpose of this book is to promote a love of reading and exposure to a wider range of text types and vocabulary.
 Home-school liaison is achieved by having regular parental contact through the child's reading diary.

-Teachers or teaching assistants will regularly read one-one with children, across school.
+Teachers or teaching assistants will read one-to-one with children each week across school.
 Where required, children are given additional opportunities to read and share a story with an adult or older child.

 Each year Bedford Hall Methodist Primary School has a book fair from which children and parents are invited to buy new reading materials to develop an interest in reading.